 - Hotels with breakfast in Kathmandu for stated itinerary at beginning of expedition (2 nights), based on double occupancy*

-- Park fees and climbing permit fees
+- All park fees and climbing permit fees

 - Liaison and Sirdar officers